compilereg/parallel-codes/vector/README.md

 ### GPU parallel code
 #### Vector multiplication with N blocks, and 1 thread : vec_mul_nk1t.cu
 In this code, created N blocks equals to vector size with 1 thread each.
 The kernel function dotproduct will be launched N times.
 In each thread, program accesses the memory location pointed by BlockIdx.x which is the block number. as in Figure 2.
+ * To time taken calculated as sum of
+  **  time consumed for copying data from host memory to device memory **  time consumed for  GPU core computation
+  **  time consumed for copying data from device memory to host memory
  * The compilation must be done in machine with nVidia GPU installed.
 To compile using cluster : submit.nvcc vec_mul_nk1t vec_mul_nk1t.cu
  * To submit to the cluster : sbatch submit.gpu "./vec_mul_nk1t 10000"
 ![image](https://github.com/compilereg/parallel-codes/blob/main/vector/n-1.png)